 Problem Steps Recorder

-If you are using Windows 7, there is a utility called Problem Steps Recorder, that can be used to automatically create a detailed list of steps that have to be followed to produce a certain result; this utility is designed to allow users to record the operations that they do in order to bring about an error.
+If you are using Windows 7, 8 or 10, there is a utility called Problem Steps Recorder, that can be used to automatically create a detailed list of steps that have to be followed to produce a certain result; this utility is designed to allow users to record the operations that they do in order to bring about an error.

 Problem Steps Recorder will take a note and a screenshot of almost everything you do, and store it all in a MHTML file (.mht).
 When you are done recording, you can send this MHTML file to your support representative (or anyone else you like) so that they can see what problem or error message you are experiencing, and also the actions that you took to bring it about.

 If you are using a version of Windows that does not have PSR installed (e.g. Windows XP or Vista), or you are not satisfied with the result it produces, you can download and install another application by Microsoft called Screen Recorder.

 This small application allows you to record a video or your entire desktop and everything that happens in it, or a video showing only a specific window, and save it to Windows Media Video format on your hard drive.
 You can send this video to a support representative so that they can see what you are doing, and what you are experiencing.